Code-Institute-Submissions/ms2-project-game/README.md

 In order to expand the features of the game, I would like to implement the following in the future:

-   i.
-Different levels to make the game more challenging. ii.
-A Score board for additional feedback. iii.
-Add different versions to make the game more educative and engaging. iv.
-A sound on/off feature.
+   I) Different levels to make the game more challenging.
+   II) A Score board for additional feedback.
+   III) Add different versions to make the game more educative and engaging.
+   IV) A sound on/off feature.
-   v.
-A login option with personalised greeting.
+   V) A login option with personalised greeting.

 ## Technologies Used